 When it comes to running boards and nerf bars, there is some debate as to which finish is better.
 Is a powder-coated finish more durable than a polished finish, or vice versa?
 Though there are some differences, the best finish is ultimately up to your own personal preference.
 We’ll break down the finishes and give examples of each so you can decide which is best for your application.

 Whichever running board or nerf bar finish you go with, rest assured that it’s covered from defects in materials and workmanship for the full extent of its warranty.
-If you have questions, chat in or give our product experts a call at 877-216-5446
+If you have questions, chat or call our product experts.